tomchor/pymicra/docs/basics.rst

 We recommend to use the default notation for the sake of simplicity, however, you can change Pymicra's notation at any time by altering the attributes of ``pm.notation``.
-For example, by the default the notation for the mean is ``'%s_mean'``, and every variable follows this base notation:
+For example, by default the notation for the mean is ``'%s_mean'``, and every variable follows this base notation:

 .. ipython:: python